Mobile Playlist Management –Music Application

 Examples of user scenario recordings by our participants

-As seen in the above videos, we went through 3 scenarios for each of the participants we interviewed and generated almost 30 + video recordings across many platforms.
+As seen in the above videos, we went through 3 scenarios for each of the participants we interviewed and generated almost 35 + video recordings across many platforms that we divided among the three of us.

 Now among the various scenarios we complied, we picked out the most important and common ones and studied how users perform the same scenario in different music apps (e.g. Spotify, or Google Music or Soundcloud) and then compared the walkthroughs and interaction cost among the apps.
 This comparative scenario analysis helped us understand the information architecture that each of the app follows and eventually aided in the design of our app - Synth.